 These stats are intriguing and reinforce the importance of know your audience and products.
 If you post a video on Instagram at 3:30 pm, it might be worthless.
 Also, publishers need to be consistent with the times and type of content we post.

 #3 Reply to Comments

 Responding to comments often needs an instant reaction to keep customers happy.
 Your company’s reputation can depend on your replies and timeliness.
 Also, this is an opportunity for you to build a relationship and develop trust.

-Moreover, don’t be scared of the negative comments because they show you the blocks your business need to work on for better customer experience.
+A word of advice for the dreaded negative comment: Don’t be scared of the negative comments.
+Change your perspective about poor feedback.
+They actually show you the areas your business needs to work on for a better customer experience.
 They can also give you the chance to show your customer service values and skills.
 Read more about how to respond to negative feedback on social media.

-Whenever you begin with your social media, go through your inbox messages.
+Whenever you begin with your social media marketing checklist, go through your inbox messages.
 Here your quantity and quality of response will matter.
-Don’t always send your previously prepared message.
+Don’t always send your standard response or previously prepared message.
 Understand what the user is asking and respond to them accordingly with the best satisfactory answer.

-People will mention your brand on social media, and you want to understand how people are mentioning your brand.
+People will mention your brand on social media, and you want to understand what individuals are saying about your brand.

 If an influencer mentions your name, you certainly want to know about it.
-Ignoring this is either a missed chance or in the case of criticism, a potential reputation crisis.
-By monitoring your brand mentions online, you can prevent a potential reputation crisis.
+Ignoring this blows an opportunity.
+On the other hand, if the mention is poor, you may have a potential reputation crisis.
+By monitoring your brand mentions online, you can work to lessen the damage or negative statements.